wxleong/tpm2-uboot-rpi4/README.md

 # Rebuild Raspberry Pi 4 Kernel (32-bit)

-Skip this section if you are not modifying the kernel source.
+**Ignore this section, this is for future reference only.**

+Rebuild the kernel to obtain an uncompressed flat image.
+The original kernel image is a gzip formatted image.

 On your host machine.